FlipDes/StuffUsed/ProgWidget/Readme.md

 - ProgTime_M
 <br />
 *I push update when raiding at 5 mins interval. <br />
-*Github/Githack have their own cache system so not all changes are instant. (roughly 5mins for Github/Not sure for Gihack)
+*Github/Githack have their own cache system so not all changes are instant. (roughly 5mins for Github/Not sure for Githack)